 When my son was a newborn I was lucky to have parental leave from my job to be his primary caretaker.
 It was simultaneously the most rewarding moment of my life and the toughest.

-I'm a part-time stay-at-home-dad to a boy who giggles a lot.
+I'm the primary caretaker to a boy who giggles a lot.
 I've spent time in both the private and nonprofit sectors working on social impact programs.
 At Google, I worked on the Google Fiber Community Impact Team that partners with governments and nonprofits to help bridge the digital divide.
 I spent nearly two of my ten years at Google living and working in Brasil.
 In 2008 I co-founded Global Health Corps, a nonprofit that trains and mobilizes young leaders around the world to improve health access and outcomes.
 I also worked on the 2008 Obama campaign In Ohio.
 I was born and raised in Madison, WI, and am a graduate of Northwestern University.
 I currently live in Washington D.C.

 As a public benefit corporation (PBC), working towards positive social change is in our DNA.
 Our mission, to strengthen the loving bond between fathers and their children, is infused in everything we do -- including product design, community building and partnering with nonprofits.